sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 * In the authentication of client certificate, after the certificate chain is validated by TLS, it will further check if the common name of the end-entity certificate is in the trusted common name list of the server config.

 #### 1.2.1.9 ACL
-GNMI server will not support OpenConfig Yang models, so ACL configuration will use CONFIG_DB schema and SONiC Yang Models.
+The new GNMI server interface will use CONFIG_DB schema and SONiC Yang Models for ACL configuration.

 #### 1.2.1.10 Data Protection